urbit/azimuth-js/docs/api.md

 <dd><p>Return the timestamp at which the release was started.</p>
 </dd>
 <dt><a href="#getWithdrawLimit">getWithdrawLimit</a> ⇒ <code>Promise.&lt;Number&gt;</code></dt>
-<dd><p>Return the amount of stars a participant is allowed to withdraw from their
+<dd><p>Return the amount of stars a participant is allowed to withdraw from
-commitment at the current time.</p>
+one of their batches at the current time.</p>
 </dd>
 <dt><a href="#getApprovedTransfer">getApprovedTransfer</a> ⇒ <code>Promise.&lt;String&gt;</code></dt>
 <dd><p>Return the address this commitment can be transferred to.</p>